smnorris/transportingharvestedbiomass/README.md

 #### `create-origins`

-Create origin centroids from an input raster (geotiff):
+Create origin centroids from an input raster (geotiff).
 For example, with the provided input geotiff in the /data folder:

-    python thb.py create-origins data/
+    python thb.py create-origins data/00_input.tif data/origins.csv

 #### `load-origins`

-Load origins from csv to the database:
+Load origins from csv to the database.

+- origins csv must be of format (`origin_id,biomass,count,x,y`) and must include a header
+- origin x/y coordinates must be lon/lat EPSG:4326

+For example, to load the origins file created from the sample geotiff:

-    python thb.py load-origins <path to origins csv>
+    python thb.py load-origins data/origins.csv

 #### `load-destinations`

-Load (manually crated) destinations from csv to the database:
+Load (manually crated) destinations from csv to the database.

+- destinations csv must be of format (`destination_id,destination_name,x,y`) and must include a header
+- destination x/y coordinates must be lon/lat EPSG:4326

+For example:

-    python thb.py load-destinations <path to origins csv>
+    python thb.py load-destinations data/destinations.csv

 #### `run-routing`